MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 ## Access and use lesson topics for new bots

-When a bot is created, a number of lessons are automatically created as topics.
+When a bot is created, several lessons are automatically created as topics.

 While the topics are functional, they are examples for the purposes of learning how to create content for your bots and are not designed for production use.